 New Holland is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,430 people and two constituent neighborhoods, New Holland is the 267th largest community in Pennsylvania.

-The per capita income in New Holland in 2010 was $27,321, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $109,284 for a family of four.
+The per capita income in New Holland in 2010 was $26,349, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $105,396 for a family of four.
 However, New Holland contains both very wealthy and poor people as well.

+New Holland is a somewhat ethnically-diverse borough.
 The people who call New Holland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Holland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in New Holland include Irish, Italian, English, and European.
+Important ancestries of people in New Holland include Irish, European, Italian, and English.